 Usability Analysis in the Indexing Profession.
-Diana Witt, Chuck Knapp, and Amy Jerome.
+Diana Witt, Chuck Knapp, Amy Jerome, and Paul Sweum.
 What makes an index usable?
 What is usability to an indexer and what is usable to a reader?
 A standard mantra in indexing for every project is “Who is the audience for this content?”
 Usability must always be framed in this context.
 Usability can be framed by whether the author or editor is satisfied with your work.
 That seems fairly straightforward, but it isn’t.
 The rush of production means editors’ and authors’ focus will be on things like spelling, grammar, and inclusion of the right terms.
 Those are important, but still leave the reader out of the assessment.
 The real proof comes from the reader who uses the index, and that data is hard to capture.
 Index education may be the key here, but how do we reach the people who need it most?
 This panel will explore these issues from the point of view of the indexer, Diana Witt, and from the perspective of two index editors, Chuck Knapp and Amy Jerome.

 Thriving Through the Ups and Downs of a Freelance Career.
 Sherri Dietrich.
 A long-term career as a freelancer doesn’t have to mean years of stress and just hanging on by your fingernails.
 This session will deal with keeping your career thriving in spite of changing client bases, dropping fees, outsourcing to India, constantly changing schedules, and other unreasonable demands.

 4:30 pm to 5:30 pm Chapter Leader and SIG Leader meetings